 Next is the convector.
 We always wrap ours in aluminum foil to keep it clean in case grease drips past your tray.
 It just makes cleanup that much easier.
 Place the convector with the legs up.
 Set a tin or aluminum baking pan on the convector.
 Use a pan about three inches deep and half-filled with water.
 The water will add steam and help the smoke, and the tray will catch drippings.
 Then just place the grate in and you are ready for the roast.

 Smoking Your Roast

 Place your roast on the grill, fat side up.
 If you are using a remote meat thermometer, set the probe in the thickest part of the roast and place the monitor nearby.
 Place the cover on the Big Green Egg and adjust the vents to maintain a temperature of 225 to 250 degrees.

 This roast will be going for nine and a half hours or so on the Egg.
 You don’t want to remove the lid unless it’s an emergency because that’s how all the great smoke flavor escapes.
 Once your internal temperature reaches 175 degrees, you will wrap the roast in aluminum foil (also referred to as a Texas Crutch).
 The reason for this is to help the roast along through the “stall.”
 A stall happens when a piece of meat literally stalls at a certain temperature and will not go higher, leading to a dry piece of meat and an extended cooking time.

 With the roast wrapped up in foil, you will just pop it back on the grill and close the lid.
 It’ll need to smoke for about two more hours until the internal temperature reaches 205 degrees.
-We like to verify our temps with an instant-read thermometer from Big Green Egg.
+We like to verify our temps with our own instant-read thermometer.
 It’s wonderfully fast and totally accurate, and an excellent tool to help prevent overcooking.